50.5 MB (13.1 MB compressed)

 BABAK TAFRESHI / SCIENCE PHOTO LIBRARY BABAK TAFRESHI / SCIENCE PHOTO LIBRARY

 Milky Way over La Silla observatory.
-View of the Milky Way, Venus (bright, lower right) and zodiacal light over telescopes at the La Silla observatory in the southern Atacama Desert, Chile.
+View of the southern Milky Way over the telescopes of the La Silla observatory in the southern Atacama Desert, Chile.
 This site is operated by the European Southern Observatory (ESO).
 La Silla was ESO's first observing site and is still one of the leading observatories in the southern hemisphere.
-Zodiacal light is sunlight reflected from dust particles orbiting in the plane of the solar system.
-In the foreground is the 15-metre antenna of the (now decommissioned) Swedish-ESO Submillimeter Telescope (SEST).
+Here, the Milky Way can be seen from the Carina Nebula and the Southern Cross to the bright galactic central bulge in constellations Sagittarius and Scorpio.
+Mars, shining at its brightest during opposition with the Earth, appears next to bright star Spica (blue-white) in the constellation Virgo.

 Model release not required.
 Property release not required.